UW Huskies took a week off from basketball, but they’re back Monday against South Dakota

 Then there’s Green.

-The 6-foot point guard has thrived as a floor general who is averaging 5.0 assists, but the Kentucky transfer who shot 40 percent on three-pointers during his two seasons with the Wildcats is shooting 27.3 percent behind the arc this season.
+The 6-foot point guard has thrived as a floor general averaging 5.0 assists, but the Kentucky transfer who shot 40% on three-pointers during his two seasons with the Wildcats is shooting 27.3% behind the arc this season.

-Hopkins wouldn’t mind if Green, who averages 7.2 points while taking just six shots per game, becomes a little more selfish offensively.
+Hopkins wouldn’t mind if Green, who averages 7.2 points while taking just six shots a game, becomes a little more selfish offensively.

 “As the season progresses, I think you’re going to see him take more of a step up,” said Hopkins, who partly attributed Green’s slow start to adjusting to a new team.
 “He’s a guy that has the ability to not only get 10 assists, but he also has the ability to get 20 (points).
 We haven’t seen that yet, but he has the ability and that’s always a good sign.”